Top

 Bullying is behaviour that is intended to hurt, threaten or frighten someone else.
 It damages individual children.
 At Lowther we take all allegations of bullying extremely seriously.

-The London Borough of Richmond upon Thames has also published an Anti-bullying guidance document which can be accessed by clicking here.
+The London Borough of Richmond upon Thames has published an Anti-bullying guidance document which is made available for viewing here:

 Attendance